PerfectlySoft/PerfectDocs/guide/crypto.md

 	/// Digest the buffer using the indicated algorithm.
 	/// The return value must be deallocated by the caller. func digest(_ digest: Digest) -> UnsafeMutableRawBufferPointer?
+	/// Sign the buffer using the indicated algorithm and key.
+	/// The return value must be deallocated by the caller. func sign(_ digest: Digest, key: Key) -> UnsafeMutableRawBufferPointer?
+	/// Verify the signature against the buffer.
+	/// Returns true if the signature is verified.
+Returns false otherwise. func verify(_ digest: Digest, signature: UnsafeRawBufferPointer, key: Key) -> Bool
-	/// Encrypt this buffer using the indicated cipher, key and iv (initialization vector)
+	/// Encrypt this buffer using the indicated cipher, key and iv (initialization vector).
 	/// Returns a newly allocated buffer which must be freed by the caller. func encrypt(_ cipher: Cipher, key: UnsafeRawBufferPointer, iv: UnsafeRawBufferPointer) -> UnsafeMutableRawBufferPointer?
-	/// Decrypt this buffer using the indicated cipher, key and iv (initialization vector)
+	/// Decrypt this buffer using the indicated cipher, key and iv (initialization vector).
 	/// Returns a newly allocated buffer which must be freed by the caller. func decrypt(_ cipher: Cipher, key: UnsafeRawBufferPointer, iv: UnsafeRawBufferPointer) -> UnsafeMutableRawBufferPointer?
 }